citp/privacy-policy-historical/n/ne/net/netgate.com.md

-> *The following text is extracted and transformed from the netgate.com privacy policy that was archived on 2014-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626050241id_/http%3A//store.netgate.com/Privacy-Statement-W23C113.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the netgate.com privacy policy that was archived on 2015-09-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150906013353id_/http%3A//store.netgate.com/Privacy-Statement-W23C113.aspx) for the most accurate reproduction.*

 # Privacy Statement

-This is the web site of Rubicon Communications, LP, DBA Netgate® (hereafter referred to as Netgate).
+This is the web site of Rubicon Communications, LLC, DBA Netgate® (hereafter referred to as Netgate).

 Our postal address is:
 7212 McNeil Drive